Nonconventional limit theorems in discrete and continuous time via martingales: Limiting covariances

-exists where $\up$ is the greatest common divisor of $i$ and $j$.
-For any multiple of $\up$,
+exists where ${\upsilon}$ is the greatest common divisor of $i$ and $j$.
+For any multiple of ${\upsilon}$,

-with $a_{i,j}$ defined by (\ref{eqseven.1}).
-If $u$ is not a multiple of $\up$ then $c_{i,j}(u)=0$.
+with $a_{i,j}$ defined by (\ref{eqseven1}).
+If $u$ is not a multiple of ${\upsilon}$, then $c_{i,j}(u)=0$.
 Furthermore,

-amd the series in the right hand side converges absolutely. \end{lemma} \begin{proof} It is clear that if $u$ is not a multiple of $\up$ there are no solutions of the equation $in'-jl'=u$ so we can replace $u$ by $\up u$.
-Combining the indices $n, 2n, \ldots, in$ and $l,2l,\ldots,jl$ and ordering them into a single sequence we obtain employing Lemma \ref{limcov} that
+and the series in the right-hand side converges absolutely. \end{lemma} \begin{pf} It is clear that if $u$ is not a multiple of ${\upsilon}$, there are no solutions of the equation $in'-jl'=u$, so we can replace $u$ by ${\upsilon}u$.
+Combining the indices $n, 2n,\ldots, in$ and $l,2l,\ldots,jl$\vadjust{\goodbreak} and ordering them into a single sequence, we obtain by employing Lemma \ref{limcov} that